blumatix/BluDoc/schema/README.md

 ## Schema Files

+- **BluDoc_Schema_V1.5.0.json**: The latest schema file for BluDoc with enhanced confidence scoring and page rotation support.
-- **BluDoc_Schema_V1.4.2.json**: The latest schema file for BluDoc with enhanced invoice fields for accounting, payment processing, and delivery management.
+- **BluDoc_Schema_V1.4.2.json**: Previous schema version with enhanced invoice fields for accounting, payment processing, and delivery management.
-- **BluDoc_Schema_V1.4.1.json**: Previous schema version.
+- **BluDoc_Schema_V1.4.1.json**: Legacy schema version.
 - **bludoc-schema_v1.4.0.json**: Legacy schema version.

 ## Overview

 The BluDoc schema provides a standardized format for defining documents.
 It ensures that documents are structured correctly and consistently, making it easier to create, validate, and process them across different implementations.

-### Version 1.4.2 Enhancements
+### Version 1.5.0 Enhancements

+The latest version (1.5.0) includes important improvements to confidence handling and document transformation tracking:

+- **Enhanced Confidence Scoring**: The `Confidence` field now supports a value of `-1` to explicitly indicate when no confidence score is available, in addition to the standard 0.0-1.0 range for confidence levels
+- **Page Rotation Support**: New `AppliedRotationDegreesClockwise` field in the `Page` definition tracks rotation transformations applied to document pages (e.g., 0, 90, 180, 270 degrees)
+- **Streamlined Schema**: Cleaner, more maintainable schema structure with improved generic field descriptions

+#### Version 1.4.2 Features

-The latest version (1.4.2) includes significant enhancements for invoice document processing:
+Version 1.4.2 introduced significant enhancements for invoice document processing:

 - **Enhanced Accounting Fields**: Added `AccountingEntry.Item` with mandatory `AccountingText.String` for business categorization
 - **Payment Processing**: New fields for `PaymentStatus.Type`, `PaymentMethod.Type`, and `Payment.Amount`
 - **Referenced Documents**: Support for `ReferencedInvoice.Id` to link credit notes and related documents
 - **Delivery Management**: Complete `Delivery.Contact.Item` structure for separate delivery addresses
-- **Improved Validation**: Enhanced field descriptions and validation rules for invoice-specific data

 ## Usage